5im-0n/gitlit/README.md

 There are just some js libraries:
 - [ejs](http://ejs.co/) is used for templating.
 The templates are in `app/js/templates.js`.
-- [sorttable.js](http://www.kryogenix.org/code/browser/sorttable/) to sort the table containing th files.
+- [sorttable.js](http://www.kryogenix.org/code/browser/sorttable/) to sort the table containing the files.
 - [jQuery](https://jquery.com/), because it's still cool to have it, even if everyone says it's dead and we should do without.
 - [Bootstrap](https://getbootstrap.com/) for the layout
 - [PNotify](https://github.com/sciactive/pnotify) for generic notifications